ijl/orjson/README.md

 It is faster to have orjson serialize datetime objects than to do so before calling `dumps()`.
 If using an unsupported type such as `pendulum.datetime`, use `default`.

+To disable serialization of `datetime` objects specify the option `orjson.OPT_PASSTHROUGH_DATETIME`.

 ### enum